See below for answers to questions you may have.

-I teach a different routine each week to keep you motivated.
-You will become familiar with certain exercises and can monitor your own progress.
+In PureStretch we work on one routine for three weeks so that you become familiar with certain exercises and can monitor your own progress.
 In Pilates we work on a similar routine over three weeks, with variations in level and style.
 Classes are primarily mat-based although we do combine exercises with small equipment – resistance bands, small weights, exercise balls – which all target the deep postural muscles of the abdomen and spine.

 Can I transfer missed classes over to the next course?

 Classes cannot be transferred from one course to another and fees will not be reimbursed for missed sessions.
 Missed sessions cannot be given away to anyone else.
 If you do miss one of your sessions, I am always happy for you to make it up on another day/time so you can be sure of completing six classes during the course.
 Please check with me first to confirm there is a space available in another class.

 Can I try a class before committing?